-This makes it much easier to put away as you just grab the lift and then the wheels on the other side will help move the vehicle along.
+This makes it much easier to put away as you just grab the lift, and then the wheels on the other side will help move the vehicle along.
 Some brands may even put this on both sides so you can choose which side you want to drag it from.

 How to Store Power Wheels

 There are lots of ways to store Power Wheels and it really depends on how long they will be stored.
-If you are just putting it away for a few days it’s fine to plug it in till the battery is fully charged, don’t overcharge the battery.
-Then unplug and wait for the next use, but if you are storing it for the winter you will want to prepare it correctly and even remove the battery.
+If you are just putting it away for a few days, it’s fine to plug it in till the battery is fully charged, don’t overcharge the battery.
+Then unplug it and wait for the next use, but if you are storing it for the winter you will want to prepare it correctly and even remove the battery.

 We have a full article on how to store Power Wheels that can give you step-by-step instructions to make sure you don’t miss anything.